 Typical Toddler Day

-During our work period from 9:00 to 11:00am, each child will work with many different activities such as polishing, watering plants, learning to sew, collage, food preparation, washing dishes or baking bread.
+During our work period, each child will work with many different activities such as polishing, watering plants, learning to sew, collage, food preparation, washing dishes or baking bread.
 With each choice children practice movement, concentration and develop self-confidence.
 We gather every morning for a community snack, prepared by the children with the guidance of an adult.
 The table is set with flowers, place mats, cloth napkins and everyone practices manners.

 During the morning we engage in music, poetry and songs, and art materials are always available.
 There is joy and excitement each day as the child’s personality unfolds and blossoms, revealing the person he or she will become.